vertcoin-project/vertcoin-core/README.md

  - Lyra2REv2 proof of work algorithm for ASIC resistance

-For more information, as well as an immediately useable, binary version of the Vertcoin client sofware, see http://www.vertcoin.org.
+For more information, as well as an immediately useable, binary version of the Vertcoin client software, see http://www.vertcoin.org.

 License
 -------